 Students will gain an understanding of evolving healthcare concepts and learn basic information about technical aspects of health informatics like sophisticated Electronic Medical Record systems, patient monitoring tools and clinical decision support applications.
 At the end of this program, they will be able to use this knowledge and skills to understand technology related interactions between patient, clinician, and health care providers and solve complex cases.

-- The program is available for both full-time and part-time students; many classes are offered in evenings and are taught with hands-on, practical classroom experience to help build your competencies with current and emerging technologies.
+- The program is available for both full-time and part-time students; many classes are offered in the evening and are taught with hands-on, practical classroom experience to help build your competencies with current and emerging technologies.
 Current and prospective students interested in graduating from the full-time program in three years are invited to explore the sample curriculum map by clicking here for a pdf file.

 - Certain JD courses serve as electives for the MHI degree, while certain MHI courses will fulfill electives for the law degree.